FSD2629 Young People and Politics 2009

 - Koskimaa, Vesa (University of Turku.
 Department of Political Science and Contemporary History)

-adolescents, citizen participation, civic education, democracy, family influence, mass media, parents, political awareness, political behaviour, political participation, politics, public political influence, social influence, voting
+adolescents, citizen participation, civic education, democracy, family influence, mass media, parents, political awareness, political behaviour, political influence, political participation, politics, social influence, voting

 The study charted the political activity of Finnish young people and the political atmosphere in their environment.